 - F. Harassment means any threatening, insulting or dehumanizing gesture, use of data or computer software, or written, verbal or physical conduct directed against a student or school employee that: - 1.
 Places a student or school employee in reasonable fear of harm to his/her person or damage to his/her property - 2.
 Has the effect of substantially interfering with a student's educational performance, opportunities, or benefits; - 3.
 Has the effect of substantially negatively impacting a student's or employee's emotional or mental well-being; or - 4.
 Has the effect of substantially disrupting the orderly operation of a school. - G. Bullying, Cyberbullying/Cyberstalking and Harassment also encompass - 1.
 Retaliation against a student or school employee by another student or school employee for asserting or alleging an act of bullying or harassment.
 Reporting an act of bullying or harassment that is not made in good faith is considered retaliation. - 2.
 Perpetuation of conduct listed in the definition of bullying or harassment by an individual or group with intent to demean, dehumanize, embarrass, or cause emotional or physical harm to a student or school employee by - a.
-Incitement or coercion: - Accessing or knowingly and willingly causing or providing access to data or computer software through a computer, computer system, or computer network within the scope of the District school system; - c.
-Acting in a manner that has an effect substantially similar to the effect of bullying or harassment.

-3. Behavior Standards
+Incitement or coercion; - Accessing or knowingly and willingly causing or providing access to data or computer software through a computer, computer system, or computer network within the scope of the District school system; - c.
+Acting in a manner that has an effect substantially similar to the effect of bullying or harassment. - 3.
+Behavior Standards - A. The Hamilton County School District expects students to conduct themselves as appropriate for their levels of development, maturity, and demonstrated capabilities with a proper regard for the rights and welfare of other students and school staff, the educational purpose underlying all school activities, and the care of school facilities and equipment.
+Hamilton County School District employees are responsible for adhering to the

-- A. The Hamilton County School District expects students to conduct themselves as appropriate for their levels of development, maturity, and demonstrated capabilities with a proper regard for the rights and welfare of other students and school staff, the educational purpose underlying all school activities, and the care of school facilities and equipment. - B. The District believes that standards for student behavior must be set cooperatively through interaction among the students, parents/legal guardians, staff, and community members producing an atmosphere that encourages students to grow in self-discipline.
+- Principles of Professional Conduct of the Education Profession in Florida and district policies governing conduct and behavior. - B. The District believes that standards for student behavior must be set cooperatively through interaction among the students, parents/legal guardians, staff, and community members producing an atmosphere that encourages students to grow in self-discipline.
 The development of this atmosphere requires respect for self and others, as well as for District and community property on the part of students, staff, and community members.
-Because students learn by example, school administrators, faculty, staff, and volunteers will demonstrate appropriate behavior, treat others with civility and respect, and refuse to tolerate bullying or harassment.

-C. Refer to the Code of Conduct for specific behavior expectations.
+Because students learn by example, school administrators, faculty, staff, and volunteers will demonstrate appropriate behavior, treat others with civility and respect, and refuse to tolerate bullying or harassment. - C. Refer to the Code of Conduct for specific behavior expectations.